FBen3/unit-pytest-game/README.md

 Assumptions:

-- All source code, including tests are located inside
+- All source code, including tests are located inside project directory
 - `Python 3.10` was used during development & testing
 - Testing framework: `Pytest`
 - Program expects a user supplied path to an input file